Insect Study Investigates White-nose Syndrome Survival in Coastal Bats

 Volunteers Penny Uhlendorf, Scott Stephens, Margaret Curtin, Sharon and John Pearson, and Nancy Weaver have generously volunteered to conduct the surveys, which occur on nights when the temperature exceeds 35°F.

 The surveys will continue once a week until April, when northerns tend to emerge naturally from hibernation.
 We hope to begin the process earlier next year, and possibly add some sites to the list.

-Using acoustic detectors, and a video camera installed by Walter Malsch, from The Daily Compute.
-We have observed active northerns both within and around the hibernaculum in West Tisbury, mostly within a day or two of the surveys, which means those bats had a potential food source outside.
+Using acoustic detectors, along with a video camera installed by Walter Malsch, from The Daily Compute, we have observed active northerns both within and around the hibernaculum in West Tisbury, mostly within a day or two of the surveys, which means those bats had a potential food source outside.

 If you see bats flying around a cellar, crawl space or basement as you do your spring cleaning, please email us at firstname.lastname@example.org or call us at 800-690-0993 ext.
 1. They may be northerns just awakening from a winter nap or getting ready to head to their summer colonies.